Thinking About Living Together? Don’t Sign a Lease Before You Read This

 Do you want a partner to help hang the curtain rods or do other odd jobs around the house?

 Life is really hard sometimes, right?
 There is just a lot to do to keep the enterprise of ourselves functioning.
 As a formerly married woman now living alone and raising a child, I could use a hand sometimes!
 Yes, life can be easier—and more fun—with a partner to carry the load, but take time to consider how much of a factor this need is to your decision to cohabitate.
-Might it be simpler to hire a handyman?

 Are you using cohabitation as an experiment to test your compatibility?